 - 8.11 Measures to improve pedestrian safety, particularly those for school children such as a 'walking bus', are supported by this Neighbourhood Plan.
 A walking bus is a form of student transport for schoolchildren who, chaperoned typically by two adults, walk to school along a set route, with some similarities to a school bus route.
 Like a real bus, walking buses have a fixed route with designated "bus stops" and "pick up times" at which they pick up and "drop off" children.
-The Travel Survey results revealed that 67% of residents would walk into the centre of the village for shopping and to use the community services rather than drive and attempt to park. - 8.12 The Croft (see Map 8 below) is an important connection between the village centre, Homefield and the playing fields.
+The Travel Survey results revealed that 67% of residents would walk into the centre of the village for shopping and to use the community services rather than drive and attempt to park. - 8.12 The Croft (see Map 9 below) is an important connection between the village centre, Homefield and the playing fields.
 It is in constant use and the combination of lockdown usage and the heavy rains of winter 20/21 have caused deterioration in the footpath.
 A project to improve access at the northern end entrance from the playing fields car park and the general condition of the footpath down to Broad Street would be of low-cost benefit and ideally undertaken following the establishment of the village car park.
 (See also Projects Chapter 6) - 8.13 Boxford's compact geography means that street/directional signage can be kept to a bare minimum.
-However, the playing fields and the Spinney are both used by visitors and single directional signs sensitively designed and in keeping with the village's character could have the advantage of encouraging further use of these facilities from Broad Street, thereby contributing to reducing pollution and the parking requirement. - 8.14 New development must respect the existing street patterns and evaluate any traffic issues in the area in order to better address them.
-In particular, any new development should avoid causing traffic pressure along Swan Street and the Sand Hill/Cox Hill junction and aim to improve connectivity in order to address any current issue in the area.
-New development should prioritise creating a well-connected green system and promote alternative ways of transportation.
-There is an abundance of existing green assets within and around the village, which could be better linked in order to improve connectivity and therefore, walking and cycling.
+However, the playing fields and the Spinney are both used by visitors and single directional signs sensitively designed and in keeping with the village's character could have the advantage of encouraging further use of these facilities from Broad Street, thereby contributing to reducing pollution and the parking requirement.